urho3d/urho3d/Readme.txt

-When building with the Windows 8 SDK, copy d3dcompiler_46.dll from C:/Program Files (x86)/Windows Kits/8.0/bin/x86 to Urho3D Bin directory so that the ShaderCompiler program will run correctly.
+When building with the Windows 8 SDK, copy d3dcompiler_46.dll from C:/Program Files (x86)/Windows Kits/8.0/bin/x86 to Urho3D Bin directory so that Urho3D executables will run correctly.

-To make the Urho3D examples start faster on Windows & Direct3D9 mode, run CompileAllShaders.bat from the Bin directory first.

-Note that you can also force an OpenGL mode build on Windows by using the CMake option in the table below; OpenGL does not need a separate shader compilation step or utility.
+Note that you can also force an OpenGL mode build on Windows by using the CMake option in the table below; OpenGL does not depend on a separate shader compiler DLL.

 Documentation build